department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 ### What kind of life insurance benefits can I get with SGLI?

 - Coverage up to the top limit of $400,000—in $50,000 increments
-- 120 days of free coverage from the date you left the military (if you’re an active-duty member)
+- 120 days of free coverage from the date you left the military
 - Extension of free coverage for up to 2 years (if you’re totally disabled) when you leave the military.
 See below for information on the SGLI-Disability Extension.
 - Part-time coverage (if you’re a Reserve member who doesn’t qualify for full-time coverage)